 - Those with Meniere’s Disease, an inner ear disorder that can affect hearing and balance

 - Those with hyperacusis, which is extreme sensitivity to noise

-Given the challenges and complexity in properly managing tinnitus, it is vital to get specialty care from a provider with years of experience and extensive training.
-Those with tinnitus DO have evidence-based treatment options and, with dedicated effort, personalized care plans can greatly improve quality of life.
+Given the challenges and complexity in properly managing tinnitus, it is strongly advised to see a hearing care specialist with extensive training and deep experience.
+Those with tinnitus DO have evidence-based treatment options and with dedicated effort, personalized care plans can substantively improve quality of life.

-If you or a loved one have bothersome tinnitus, please see us soon for a caring consultation.
-As you will learn, there may be ways to hear better, reduce tinnitus symptoms, lessen associated stress and receive helpful counseling on daily management of this condition.
-While you may have heard or others may say that you need to “learn to live with it”, we can help you minimize tinnitus symptoms and experience precious sounds to the best of your ability.
+If you or a loved one have bothersome tinnitus, please see us soon for an expert consultation.
+As you will learn, there are reputable ways to hear better, reduce tinnitus symptoms, lessen associated stress and get compassionate counseling on daily management of this condition.
+While you may have heard or others may say that you need to “learn to live with it,” we can help you minimize tinnitus symptoms and experience precious sounds to the best of your ability.